Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

 trying to use NLP tech to construct high-sharpe strategy.
 It's sharpe instead of annual return matters: because as long as the strategy has high Sharpe, I can use leverage to obtain high return.

+>Target

+Stock related forums.
+News may be another popular data source, but access is limited( even the BB terminal in my univeristy can not download news).
+Here is a related [article](https://medium.com/swlh/outstanding-results-predicting-apple-stock-with-news-using-r-33be5300999f).
+His model is just a random forest and he use paid-seveice to collect and analyze news.
+I will try news if I can get access.

 ## literature review

 [S&P market intelligence](http://pages.marketintelligence.spglobal.com/rs/565-BDO-100/images/MI-Research-NLPLitSurvey-170725.pdf?mkt_tok=eyJpIjoiWlRoa016WmlZVEZpT1RRMyIsInQiOiJ2bklHRUptZFwvMFlDQ3duK3c3VGRPbklqMEpZM3dJVlhEb29GWng0bnlHRVFMbWVBdUlLV1VUQ2R4dW4xaExIYlRkRkVvbXBNT0tHRmFyRHY5V0R1a3VxZUNybkRzYjd5eXNPVzh0bVFLOEhhTndTTzJOY2JrTm5LY2NIWFlwXC9qIn0%3D) mainly foucus on earning call transcript analysis, which can be a direction for further improvement.